zoopdoop/dotlit/README.md

 Literate programming source code processor.

 ## What Is dotlit?
-dotlit is a simple extension to [Markdown](http://daringfireball.net/projects/markdown/syntax) that allows you to easy do three things:
+dotlit is a transparent extension to [Markdown](http://daringfireball.net/projects/markdown/syntax) that adds semantics to Markdown code blocks.
+dotlit allows you to easily do three things:

+1. Use anonymous code blocks to document a single source file using Markdown and then filter out the Markdown to recover the original source.
+This [literate programming](http://en.wikipedia.org/wiki/Literate_programming) style allows you to document your design decisions and has recently became more popular due to Jeremy Ashkenas' [Literate CoffeeScript](http://coffeescript.org/#literate) (which also inspired dotlit's creation).
-1. Use named code blocks to embed any number of source code files from any programming language into a Markdown document and then easily extract them out later.
+2. Use named code blocks to embed any number of source code files from any programming language into a Markdown document and then easily extract them out later.
-2. Use anonymous code blocks to document a single source file using Markdown in the style of Jeremy Ashkenas' [Literate CoffeeScript](http://coffeescript.org/#literate) and then filter out the Markdown to recover the original source.
 3. Combine named and anonymous code blocks to include dependent files inside a main source file.

+Since dotlit is a transparent extension any existing Markdown processor can process a dotlit file.

+## Uses for dotlit?

+1. Adding meta documentation that you don't want to be shipped with the source code.
+These can be things like design decisions you made, checklists of requirements, references to online documentation or comments to files that don't provide for a commenting system, like json files.
+2. Gathering and documenting a set of files.
+A good example is a [chef](http://www.opscode.com/chef/) recipe that may have five files that need customized.
+Instead of having seperate (or no) documenation on what was changed in the files you can have a single dotlit file that contains all the documenation and the files with their full paths preserved.
+3. Developing code using a single file but compiling/serving it using multiple files.
+In web development combining html, css and Javascript in a single file is not a good idea because it limits testability and often violates the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+However, keeping all the related code in one file does often provide for a quicker development cycle because you are not constantly switching between files.
+With dotlit you can combine the files during development and easily extract them for compiling/serving and get a meta documenation facility as a bonus.
+4. Writing tutorials or ebooks containing code you can validate.
+How many tutorials or ebooks have you read that have syntax errors in the code samples because they were just pasted in after the fact?
+Because dotlit is simply Markdown you can use any of the wide variety of tools to render the dotlit file as
+HTML, PDF or the various eBook formats and still be able to extract and verify the code with the bonus of being able to also deliver all of the source files separately.

 ## dotlit Markup

-dotlit is a transparent superset of Markdown.
-Any existing Markdown processor can process a dotlit file with no changes.

-Here is a dotlit file with an anonymous code block.
-It looks exactly like a Markdown code block.
+### Anonymous Code Blocks
+Anonymous code blocks are simply Markdown code blocks.

     #include <stdio.h>